fluxninja/aperture/docs/content/concepts/flow-control/components/rate-limiter.md

 group][agent-group] constantly share state and detect failures using a gossip protocol.

-### Leaky Bucket Algorithm {#leaky-bucket-algorithm}
+### Token Bucket Algorithm {#token-bucket-algorithm}

-This algorithm lets users make an unlimited number of requests in infrequent bursts over time.
-The main points to understand about the leaky bucket metaphor are as follows:
+This algorithm allows users to execute a substantial number of requests in bursts, and then continue at a steady rate.
+Here are the key points to understand about the token bucket metaphor:

-- Each user (or any flow label) has access to a bucket.
-It can hold, say, 60 “marbles”.
+- Each user (or any flow label) has access to a bucket, which can hold, say, 60 "tokens".
-- Each second, a marble is removed from the bucket (if there are any).
-That way there’s always more room.
+- Every second, a token is added to the bucket (if there's room).
+In this way, the bucket is steadily refilled over time.
-- Each API request requires the user to toss a marble in the bucket.
+- Each API request requires the user to remove a token from the bucket.
-- If the bucket gets full, the user gets an error and has to wait for room to become available in the bucket.
+- If the bucket is empty, the user gets an error and has to wait for new tokens to be added to the bucket before making more requests.

-This model ensures that apps that manage API calls responsibly will always have room in their buckets to make a burst of requests if needed.
-For example, if users average 20 requests (“marbles”) per second but suddenly need to make 30 requests all at once, users can still do so without hitting their rate limit.
-The basic principles of the leaky bucket algorithm apply to all our rate limits, regardless of the specific methods used to apply them.
+This model ensures that apps that handle API calls judiciously will always have a supply of tokens for a burst of requests when necessary.
+For example, if users average 20 requests ("tokens") per second but suddenly need to make 30 requests at once, users can do so if they have accumulated enough tokens.
+The basic principles of the token bucket algorithm apply to all our rate limits, regardless of the specific methods used to implement them.

 ### Lazy Syncing {#lazy-syncing}